 (A) The Applicant must list in the pre-application all Neighborhood Organizations on record with the county or state whose boundaries include the entire proposed Development Site as of the beginning of the Application Acceptance Period.

 (B) Notification Recipients.
 No later than the date the pre-application is submitted, notification must be sent to all of the persons or entities prescribed in clauses (i) - (viii) of this subparagraph.
 Developments located in an ETJ of a municipality are required to notify both municipal and county officials.
-The notifications may be sent by e-mail, fax or mail with registered return receipt or similar tracking mechanism in the format included in the Public Notification Template provided in the Uniform 2019 Multifamily Application Template or in an alternative format that meets the applicable requirements and achieves the intended purpose.
+The notifications may be sent by e-mail, fax or mail with registered return receipt or similar tracking mechanism in the format included in the Public Notification Template provided in the Uniform 2020 Multifamily Application Template or in an alternative format that meets the applicable requirements and achieves the intended purpose.
 The Applicant is required to retain proof of delivery in the event the Department requests proof of notification.
 Acceptable evidence of such delivery is demonstrated by signed receipt for mail or courier delivery and confirmation of delivery for fax and e-mail.
-Officials to be notified are those officials in office at the time the pre-application is submitted.
-Between the time of pre-application (if made) and full Application, such officials may change and the boundaries of their jurisdictions may change.
+Officials to be notified are those individuals in office at the time the pre-application is submitted.
+Between the time of pre-application (if made) and full Application, such individuals may change and the boundaries of their jurisdictions may change.
 If there is a change between pre-application and the Full Application Delivery Date, additional notifications must be made at full Application to any person or entity that has not been previously notified by the Applicant.
 Meetings and discussions do not constitute notification.
 Only a timely and compliant written notification to the correct person constitutes notification.

 (i) Neighborhood Organizations on record with the state or county as of the beginning of the Application Acceptance Period whose boundaries include the entire proposed Development Site;